Nabil Sabio Azadi

-Nabil Sabio Azadi (/fa/); نبیل سابیو آزادی; born 12 October 1991) is an Iranian-New Zealand artist who is based in Brisbane, Australia.
+Nabil Sabio Azadi (/fa/); نبیل سابیو آزادی; born 12 October 1991) is a Persian-New Zealand artist who is based in Brisbane, Australia.
 He is known primarily for his book, For You The Traveller, a hand-bound travel guide.

 Early life and career

-Azadi was born in Ōtāhuhu, Auckland, New Zealand on 12 October 1991 to Iranian Baháʼí parents.
-Ehsan Azadi, an Industrial Designer, and Simin Azadi had fled from their country to Venezuela in 1979 just prior to the Iranian Revolution.
-Eventually they settled in suburban Auckland where Azadi was raised with an older brother (Riaz Azadi) and sister (Roya Alma Azadi).
+Azadi was born in Auckland, New Zealand on 12 October 1991 to Persian Baháʼí parents.
+His parents, Ehsan Azadi — then an industrial designer — and Simin Azadi had fled from the Imperial State of Iran to the Republic of Venezuela in 1979, shortly before the Iranian Revolution, amid escalating persecution of members of the Baháʼí faith.
+Azadi's parents later relocated to New Zealand, where Azadi was born and raised.

-By age 13 he was working as a photographer for local modeling agencies and saved his money to travel alone for the first time, "playing [his] London-based [brother] off [his] parents so [he] could spend more time in Paris on [his] own."
-He continued travelling around the world on his own from this age – particularly to Paris where he would later create his first commissioned artworks.
+By age 13, Azadi was working as a photographer for New Zealand modelling agencies and saved enough money to travel alone for the first time, later recalling that he "played [his] London-based [brother] off [his] parents" so he could spend time alone in Paris.
+He continued to travel independently from this age, particularly to France, where he would later create his first commissioned artworks.

-Azadi attributes "[his] extreme sense of fluidity around the idea of home to [his] parents and their own extreme journey," adding that "[his] concept of home is [himself] and almost everywhere.
-It has nothing to do with where [he sleeps]."
+Azadi attributes his "extreme sense of fluidity around the idea of home" to his parents and "their own extreme journey", adding that "my concept of home is myself and almost everywhere.
+It has nothing to do with where I sleep."